tygoee/quadlets/README.md

 2. Place the environment (.env) file(s) in `~/.config/containers/environment/` and modify them to your needs.
 If you need to place them in another directory, modify the container file(s) to point there.

+> [!TIP]
+> These common variables are templatable with Jinja2: `timezone` and `containername.(user,group,uid,gid,home)`

-2. Look in the container directory's README file for additional configuration steps and follow them.
+3. Look in the container directory's README file for additional configuration steps and follow them.

-3. Reload the systemd daemon with `systemctl --user daemon-reload`, or when running podman as root: `sudo systemctl daemon-reload`
+4. Reload the systemd daemon with `systemctl --user daemon-reload`, or when running podman as root: `sudo systemctl daemon-reload`

-4. Start the service by running `systemctl --user start container-name.service`.
+5. Start the service by running `systemctl --user start container-name.service`.
 When there are multiple container files, run the one ending with `-pod`.
 When running podman as root, run `sudo systemctl start container-name.service` instead.
 If the services don't show up, try the steps in *Debugging Podman Quadlets*

-5. If necessary, open the services' ports in your firewall.
+6. If necessary, open the services' ports in your firewall.
 With `firewalld` (default on RHEL-based distributions) this is done with `firewall-cmd` using `--add-service=` or `--add-port=` with `--permanent`

 ## Debugging Podman Quadlets